-The Group recognises the importance to uphold the social value along with its value chain to accommodate the needs of stakeholders affected by its activities undertaken.
-The employees are recognised as an important and valuable asset as well as a key business differentiator for the Group to support the continued growth and expansion of the Group.
-The Group's success lies heavily in every employee and it is essential to treat them equally, provide them with a safe and sustainable working environment and assist them to further develop their skills, knowledge and competencies.
+The Group acknowledges the importance to uphold the social value along with its value chain to accommodate the needs of stakeholders affected by its activities undertaken.
+The employees are recognised as an important and valuable asset as well as a key business differentiator for the Group, in driving sustainable growth as well as ensuring the success of all business operations of the Group, particularly during the post-pandemic changes.
+The employees' efforts, commitment and contributions critically affect the Group's ability to operate with a high level of competency in delivering our goals and targets set.
+Hence, the Group endeavours to provide them a safe and sustainable working environment and to treat them equally with equal access to benefits, resources and opportunities provided which shall assist them to further develop their skills, knowledge and competencies.

-The Group champions the culture that respects and leverages on the diverse ethnicities and cultures of our country, hence, to recognize the needs of respective ethnic groups and cater their needs and requirements in our businesses and operations.
-The Group practices fair treatment and equitable opportunities for all stakeholders regardless of race, religion, nationality, age, marital status, or any other characteristics as protected by the local legislation and regulations.
-Hence, all employees have the opportunity to contribute to the Group as well as achieving their own career goals.
+The Group embraces diversity in the workplace and continues to advocate the culture that respects and leverages on the diverse ethnicities and cultures of our country, hence, recognises the needs of respective ethnic groups and accommodate their needs and requirements in our businesses and operations.
+The Group believes and practices fair treatment and equitable opportunities for all stakeholders regardless of race, religion, nationality, age, marital status, or any other characteristics as protected by the local legislation and regulations.
+Such believe and practice are vital in boosting employees' motivation for better performance achievement and continuous improvement.
+All employees have the opportunity to contribute to the Group as well as achieving their own career goals.

-As a responsible corporate citizen, the Group strives to undertake sustainable and responsible practices to add value to sustainable business growth, environmental stewardship and social responsibility.
-In fostering the aspect of social responsibility, the Group observes strict compliance with the applicable laws and regulations, such as, the Federal Constitution, Employment Act and Regulations, Minimum Wages Order, Competition Act, Personal Data Protection Act, Minimum Retirement Age Act, Children and Young Persons Act and Workers' Minimum Standards of Housing and Amenities Act, just to name a few important ones.
+As a socially responsible citizen, the Group strives to undertake sustainable and responsible practices to add value to sustainable business growth, environmental stewardship and social responsibility.
+In fostering the aspect of social responsibility, the Group observes strict compliance with the applicable laws and regulations, such as, the Federal Constitution, Employment Act and Regulations, Minimum Wages Order, Competition Act, Personal Data Protection Act, Minimum Retirement Age Act, Children and Young Persons Act and Workers' Minimum Standards of Housing and Amenities Act, Temporary Measures for Reducing The Impact of Coronavirus Disease 2019 (COVID-19) Act 2020, just to name a few important ones.